-Editing and Export: Another consideration when looking at what the difference between RAW and JPEG is, is that RAW files take work, which is why you chose to shoot RAW, after all!
+Another consideration when looking at the difference between RAW and JPEG is, is that RAW files take work, which is why you chose to shoot RAW, after all!
 By using RAW, you’ll need intimate knowledge of your editing software to make the right adjustments.
 Once you’ve made your edits, you’ll then need to convert your files to JPEG, TIFF, PNG, or another well-recognized format for export.
-All of this takes additional screen time that shooting JPEG and getting it right in the camera doesn’t need it.
+All of this takes additional screen time and shooting JPEG and getting it right in the camera doesn’t need it.

 Shooting in RAW format is something you’ll want to do often but JPEGs do offer a few instances where it makes sense to use them.